10 Factors That Determine How Much You Can Sell Your Business For

 You’ll want to mitigate this risk – and, thus, increase the overall value of your business – by increasing sales to other customers so that no single customer accounts for 10 percent of revenue or more.

-Buyers will often create specific deal terms if a business has customer concentration by offering to pay 80 percent up front and the remaining 20 percent after a year if the key customer is still using the business.
+Buyers often create specific deal terms if a business has customer concentration by offering to pay 80 percent upfront and the remaining 20 percent after a year if the key customer is still using the business.

-Like the customer or vendor concentration, buyers will be leery of a business that has one key person that the business depends on.
+Like the customer or vendor concentration, buyers will be suspicious of a business that has one key person that the business depends on.

-Perhaps there is only one person who does estimates or there is a single employee who has an HVAC master license, for example.
+Perhaps only one person does estimates, or a single employee with an HVAC master's license, for example.

 It could be catastrophic to the new owners if that person were to leave the company.

-One way to mitigate key person risk is to make sure that there are at least two people other than yourself who know all aspects of the business.
+One way to mitigate key person risk is to make sure that at least two people other than yourself know all aspects of the business.

-If you’re looking to get the best out of a sale, make sure that no one person is the focal point of sales, financing, licensing, or customer relationships.
+To get the best out of a sale, ensure no one person is the focal point of sales, financing, licensing, or customer relationships.

 Many home services businesses can be considered recession resilient, depending on the specific type of work and who your customers are.

-Let’s say you have an HVAC business and the majority of your business comes from new homes construction, you’re probably not particularly protected.
+Let's say you have an HVAC business, and most of your business comes from new home construction.
+You're probably not particularly protected.

 You could improve this factor by moving into residential service or refrigeration to help insulate yourself from the impact of a recession.

-What is the ratio between the fair market value of your assets – including trucks, equipment, inventory, etc – compared to the purchase price?
+What is the ratio of your assets' fair market value – including trucks, equipment, inventory, etc – compared to the purchase price?

 This is all about how much your business uses technology and how effectively you make decisions and set goals based on the data at your disposal.

-A company that will sell for a higher multiple will also have formalized, written standard operating procedures (SOPs) for all key tasks as well as specific job descriptions.
+A company selling for a higher multiple will have formalized, written standard operating procedures (SOPs) for all key tasks and job descriptions.

-You should also have employees who are aware of the metrics that pertain to their job and how well they are performing.
+You should also have employees aware of the metrics pertaining to their job and how well they are performing.

 Conclusion

-Preparing for an exit from your business is something that will ultimately take time.
-You should start putting in the work now so that you can get the maximum value.
+Preparing for an exit from your business will ultimately take time.
+You should start putting in the work now to get the maximum value.

-Getting a management team in place, improving company culture, avoiding key customer concentration and increasing sophistication will all help to increase the multiple that your business will ultimately sell for – which could mean a bigger payout to you.
+Getting a management team in place, improving company culture, avoiding key customer concentration, and increasing sophistication will help increase the multiple your business will ultimately sell for – which could mean a bigger payout to you.

-If you’re looking to sell a home services business and you have some of the criteria listed above, contact Acquira so you can have a quick, straightforward exit that will protect your team and keep the business operating for the long term.
-If you’re looking to improve some of the factors discussed above, consider Acquira’s ACE Framework.
-Let our experts analyze your business and help you move from an owner-operated business to management-led one faster than if you try it on your own.
+If you're looking to sell a home services business and have some of the criteria listed above, contact Acquira to have a quick, straightforward exit that will protect your team and keep the business operating for the long term.
+If you want to improve some of the abovementioned factors, consider Acquira's ACE Framework.
+Let our experts analyze your business and help you move from an owner-operated business to a management-led one faster than if you try it on your own.

 Key takeaways